 Gluten-free Strawberry Scones once you've tried them!

 Sandi Gaertner is the owner of Fearless Dining.
 Her family began their gluten-free journey five years ago when first her husband, and later the rest of the family, discovered that they were gluten intolerant.
-At that time, it was really hard to find gluten free foods that tasted good.
+At that time, it was really hard to find gluten-free foods that tasted good.
 They tried to dine out and live a normal life, but found they were often getting sick.
 This led Sandi to start her blog.
-Fearless Dining features restaurant interviews, special recipes from the chefs, and gluten free product reviews.
-Fearless Dining has a database of 625 Bay Area restaurants’ safe gluten handling procedures.
+Fearless Dining features restaurant interviews, special recipes from the chefs, and gluten-free product reviews.
 The blog has allowed many people with Celiac Disease and gluten intolerance connect with restaurants that handle gluten safely, allowing them to dine confidently.
 I would love to connect via Facebook, Pinterest, and Twitter.